ASTR 101 A: Astronomy

 Catalog Description:

 Introduction to the universe, with emphasis on conceptual, as contrasted with mathematical, comprehension.
 Modern theories, observations; ideas concerning nature, evolution of galaxies; quasars, stars, black holes, planets, solar system.
-Not open for credit to students who have taken ASTR 102 or ASTR 301; not open to upper-division students majoring in physical sciences or engineering.
+Not intended for upper-division students majoring in physical sciences or engineering.
+Cannot be taken for credit if credit has already been earned for ASTR 201.
+Course overlaps with: ASTR 102.
 Offered: AWSpS.

 GE Requirements Met: